meganrichards3/meganrichards3.github.io/_pages/about.md

 ## Organizing
 I'm really excited by efforts to make machine learning/science more inclusive, and am proud to part of the following efforts:

-- **_Organizer, Queer In AI_** \
+- **_Organizer, Queer In AI_ :rainbow:** \
-I'm part of an amazing team organizing the NeurIPS 2023 workshop - see our NeurIPS website [here](https://www.queerinai.com/neurips-2023) and our org website [here](https://www.queerinai.com/).
-Come see us on Monday, Dec 11th!
+I helped organize the QinAI NeurIPS 2023 workshop - see our NeurIPS website [here](https://www.queerinai.com/neurips-2023) and our org website [here](https://www.queerinai.com/).

 - **_Discussion Lead, Women-In-Machine-Learning (WiML) at ICML 2023_** \
-I helped organize a breakout session on robustness and large-scale vision models at the [Women in Machine Learning](https://sites.google.com/wimlworkshop.org/wiml-unworkshop-2023/home?authuser=0) workshop ([slides](https://drive.google.com/file/d/19do6FdisYV5OFY26jH-nvbB9CihDAcBg/view?usp=sharing)).
+I helped organize a breakout session on robustness and large-scale vision models at the [Women in Machine Learning](https://sites.google.com/wimlworkshop.org/wiml-unworkshop-2023/home?authuser=0) workshop at ICML 2023 ([slides](https://drive.google.com/file/d/19do6FdisYV5OFY26jH-nvbB9CihDAcBg/view?usp=sharing)).

 ## Service
 - **_Reviewer, ICLR Workshops 2024_** \